-A MERSEYRAIL guard appeared in court over the death of a teenager at a city centre train station.
+A MERSEYRAIL guard appeared in court over the death of a Wirral teenager at a Liverpool train station.

-Christopher McGee, 45, appeared at Liverpool magistrates’ court yesterday charged with the manslaughter, by gross negligence, of 16-year-old Georgia Varley, from Moreton, Wirral, who died last year.
+Christopher McGee, 45, appeared at Liverpool magistrates’ court last Thursday charged with the manslaughter by gross negligence of 16-year-old Georgia Varley, from Moreton, who died last year.

-Georgia had been travelling into Liverpool on October 22 with friends when tragedy struck at James Street station.
+Georgia was travelling into Liverpool on October 22 with friends when tragedy struck at James Street station.

 McGee was given bail until March 8.